7 Most Beautiful Beaches in Newcastle

 Merewether Beach

-Merewether Beach is a great sunset spot in summer.
-The beach itself is very popular, but it’s also home to the largest ocean baths in the southern hemisphere.
+Merewether Beach is a fantastic spot to catch a summer sunset.
+While the beach is a favourite among locals and visitors, it’s also famous for being home to the largest ocean baths in the southern hemisphere.

-Merewether Ocean Baths is a beautiful pool for laps or splashing around, with enough personal space for everyone.
-Overlooking the beach is the Merewether Surfhouse, with multiple levels for a fancy dinner or just some drinks by the sand.
+The Merewether Ocean Baths offer a stunning space for swimming laps or simply splashing around, with plenty of room for everyone.
+Overlooking the beach is the Merewether Surfhouse, where you can enjoy a fancy dinner or casual drinks with a view of the sand and surf.

-There is parking next to the beach, but it does get busy during weekends and summer days.
-You can also catch a bus to the Jefferson Park bus stop on Frederick St, in front of The Beach Hotel.
+There’s parking available near the beach, though it can get busy on weekends and summer days.
+Alternatively, you can take a bus to the Jefferson Park stop on Frederick Street, right in front of The Beach Hotel.

 7. Glenrock Beach